Last Updated on 06/17/2021 by FilipiKnow

 Aside from the core requirements listed here, the parents and the minor applicant must ensure all the following requirements will be provided on the day of application:

 - Special Power of Attorney (SPA) executed by the parent/s.
 It must designate the minor’s adult companion to assist in the application process.
-An attached Affidavit of Support and Consent with a copy of the parent/s’ valid ID and/or passport/s should be included.
-If executed abroad, the SPA and the Affidavit must be authenticated by the Philippine Embassy/Consulate.
+An Affidavit of Support and Consent can also be submitted instead of SPA.
+Regardless of the document that will be presented, a copy of the parent/s’s valid ID and/or passport/s should be attached to it.
+If executed abroad, the SPA or the Affidavit must be authenticated by the Philippine Embassy/Consulate.

 - Valid passport or valid government-issued ID of the authorized adult companion.

-- DSWD travel clearance (in case the minor applicant is not traveling with parent/s).
+- DSWD travel clearance and Affidavit of Support and Consent executed by the parents (in case the minor applicant is not traveling with parent/s).
+Affidavits executed abroad must be authenticated by the Philippine Embassy or Consulate.

 Go back to the main article: How to Get Philippine Passport for Minors: An Ultimate Guide